Pre-Xi China

 This long-march of a blog draws on material I had hoped to see into print a decade ago—China Makeover, the perspective of a design professional then working in China.
 As classmate Jim Fallows has written, China’s vastness warrants many takeaways.
 Here is mine, on the buildup to the era of Xi-jinping.

 The Chinese Revolution in 1911 at long last ended thousands of years of dynastic rule going back to 2000 BC.
 Delegates meeting in Nanjing elected Sun Yatsen as provisional president of the Republic of China.
 Dr. Sun is still fondly remembered as the Father of Modern China.
-Educated in Hawaii, having visited Chicago, and discovered Lincoln, Sun modeled his Tree Principles of the People of the new Constitution—nationalism, democracy, livelihood—on Lincoln’s immortal Gettysburg Address—of the people, by the people, for the people.
+Educated in Hawaii, having visited Chicago, and discovered Lincoln, Sun modeled his Three Principles of the People of the new Constitution—nationalism, democracy, livelihood—on Lincoln’s immortal Gettysburg Address—of the people, by the people, for the people.
 I love that connection.
 I was amazed that my great aunt, artist and photographer Helen Paine Kimball, had stood within a few feet of the newly elected president tipping his hat to a crowd of Western-well-wishers in Shanghai in 1912.

 Unifying and modernizing China—vast in size, varied in dialects and ethnicities—continued to pose almost insurmountable challenges.
 Warlord infighting met Japanese occupation of Manchuria and points south.
 In World War Two, the Americans assisted the Nationalist government by basing Flying Tigers in central China.
 Four years after Japanese surrender ended their occupation came the Liberation, the proud work of the Communists’ Peoples Liberation Army, ending not just decades of civil war, but what the Chinese called “a century of humiliation” by foreigners, be they Europeans, Americans, or Japanese.
 As of 1949, the Chinese Communist Party (CCP) controlled the mainland, henceforth to be known as the Peoples Republic of China (PRC), while the Nationalists under Chiang Kai-shek fled to Taiwan, an island 100 miles off the coast, to maintain their Republic of China (ROC) government in exile.
 For the next four decades, while the U.S. and most other countries recognized the ROC, the PRC did not permit Americans to visit “Mainland China.”